NixOS/rfcs/rfcs/0000-rfc-process.md

 ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.

+### Role of the "buddy"

+To goal for assigning a "buddy" to the RFC is multifold.
+The main responsability is to make himself available for to the author to move the RFC along.
+It means keep a closer connection with him, talk and help resolve ongoing issues and add credence to the proposal.
+The buddy doesn't necessarily have to agree with all the points of the RFC but should generally be satisfied that the proposed additions are a good thing for the community.

 # Drawbacks
 [drawbacks]: #drawbacks